SimonTao0831/Design-Your-Arduino-Nano-33-IoT/README.md

 > - [GCC 4.4 warnings](#gcc-44-warnings)
 > - [Card failed, or not present](#card-failed-or-not-present)

-5. Connect the programmer Arduino board to the target Arduino board as follows:
+5. Connect the programmer Arduino board (Arduino MKR Zero) to the target Arduino board (your board) as follows:

 | Programmer board    | Target board (Nano 33 IoT) |
 | -------- | ------- |